Category Archives: Former Monarchies

 Carlo Emanuele was deeply affected by the effects of the French Revolution.
 At the start of the French Revolution, Vittorio Amadeo III, King of Sardinia allowed his two French sons-in-law, brother of King Louis XVI, and their families to stay in the Kingdom of Sardinia under his protection.
 This act most likely saved their lives.
 However, Carlo Emanuele’s brother-in-law King Louis XVI of France, along with Louis XVI’s wife Marie Antoinette and sister Élisabeth were beheaded via the guillotine.
 His nephew by marriage, Louis-Charles, Dauphin of France, son of Louis XVI, died at the age of ten from tuberculosis while imprisoned.

-In 1798, the French occupied Turin, the capital of the Duchy of Savoy, and forced Carlo Emanuele to give up all his territories on the Italian mainland.
+In 1798, the French occupied Turin, the capital of the Duchy of Savoy, and Carlo Emanuele was forced to give up all his territories on the Italian mainland.
 Carlo Emanuele withdrew to the island of Sardinia in 1799.
 When Marie Clotilde died from typhoid fever on March 7, 1802, Carlo Emanuele was so upset by her death that he decided to abdicate.
 He left the throne of Sardinia to his brother who reigned as Vittorio Emanuele I, King of Sardinia.
 However, Carlo Emanuele IV retained the Duchy of Savoy and settled in Rome and the nearby town of Frascati, both now in Italy.

 Cardinal Henry Benedict Stuart, Carlo Emanuele’s second cousin twice removed; Credit – Wikipedia